 - 7.1 The administering authority promotes a zero tolerance approach towards fraud, corruption and other malpractice for personal gain.
-Dishonesty, lack of integrity avoidance of controls and failure to comply with agreed policies will not be tolerated. - 7.2 The prevention/detection of fraud/corruption and the protection of the public funds are everyone's responsibility and of paramount importance to the authority. - 7.3 Concerns must be raised when members or employees reasonably believe that one or more of the following has occurred, is in the process of occurring or is likely to occur: - a criminal offence; - a failure to comply with a statutory or legal obligation; - improper unauthorised use of public or other funds; - a miscarriage of justice; - maladministration, misconduct or malpractice; and/or - deliberate concealment of any of the above. - 7.4 The Council will ensure that any allegations received in any way, including by anonymous letters or phone calls, will be taken seriously and investigated in an appropriate manner, subject to the requirements of the Human Rights Act 1998 and other statutory provisions.
-The administering authority will deal firmly with those who defraud the Council, or who are corrupt, or where there has been financial malpractice.
-There is, of course, a need to ensure that any investigation process is not misused and, therefore, any abuse (such as raising malicious allegations) may be dealt with as appropriate. - 7.5 When fraud or corruption have occurred because of a breakdown in systems or procedures, the administering authority will ensure that appropriate improvements are implemented to prevent a reoccurrence.
+Dishonesty, lack of integrity avoidance of controls and failure to comply with agreed policies will not be tolerated. - 7.2 The prevention/detection of fraud/corruption and the protection of the public funds are everyone's responsibility. - 7.3 Concerns must be raised when members or employees reasonably believe that one or more of the following has occurred, is in the process of occurring or is likely to occur: - a criminal offence; - a failure to comply with a statutory or legal obligation; - improper unauthorised use of public or other funds; - a miscarriage of justice; - maladministration, misconduct or malpractice; and/or - deliberate concealment of any of the above. - 7.4 The administering authority will deal firmly with those who commit fraud, or who are corrupt, or where there has been financial malpractice against the Fund.
+There is, of course, a need to ensure that any investigation process is not misused and all actions are taken in a fair and equitable manner in accordance with legislation, in particular the Human Rights Act, Race Relations Act and any policies or procedures that may have an impact.

+7.5 When fraud or corruption have occurred because of a breakdown in systems or procedures, the administering authority will ensure that appropriate improvements are implemented to prevent a reoccurrence.